 Leave them in the comments below.
 Our readers would love to have as many ideas and reasons for choosing as they can.

-If you enjoyed this article about Paris Neighborhoods, give it a Pin to save to Pinterest.
+If you enjoyed this article, give it a Pin to save to Pinterest.

 Disclosure: There are some affiliate links in the post above, but these are all products we highly recommend.